kruti123-G/weather-prediction-app/README.md

 # weather-prediction-app
-This is the file to create calculator using html, css and javascript
+This is the file to create weather prediction using html, css and javascript